andreiepure/andreiepure.github.io/_draft/2022-12-30-memories-from-2022-talks.md

 It's the end of December, a great time for doing a retrospective of my first year as a public speaker.

 I wanted to speak at a conference for a long time.
 I had already done "Brown Bag Lunch" (BBL) presentations inside Sonar, demystifying technical topics to a mixed technical and non-technical audience (for example, on Object Oriented Thinking).
 My talks had been appreciated and this feedback encouraged me to think about widening the audience and speaking at a developer conference.
+Also, I once gave a talk about C# 8 at the local .NET user group in 2019 ([recording](https://youtu.be/x-Jz7nWqZGo)), so I had the "user group" experience, too.

 # DotNetDay Switzerland 2022